 You can use Facebook to scope out the people who responded, and then call or meet the families you feel would be a good match for you and your kids.
 Some Facebook parent groups don’t connect you with nannies looking for work, but they can be good for connecting with like-minded parents or getting nanny referrals from local families.

 This is more of a one-step process for finding both a family and a nanny in one place, though you’ll of course still have to meet and interview both to make sure it’s a good fit.
+But the interview process is made easier for you, by reading our guide questions to ask other families

-It may seem too basic to actually work, but word of mouth can help connect you with friends and friends-of-friends looking for the same thing an affordable nanny.
+It may seem too basic to actually work, but word of mouth can help connect you with friends and friends-of-friends looking for the same thing; an affordable nanny.

 Nanny sharing is an incredible way to save money on a nanny, and starting with clear guidelines will help set you all up for success.